dojo/framework/docs/V3-Migration-Guide.md

 As part of version 3.0.0 eight packages (dojo/has, dojo/shim, dojo/core, dojo/i18n, dojo/widget-core, dojo/routing, dojo/stores and dojo/test-extras) have been consolidated into a new package called @dojo/framework.

-To facilitate a friction-free upgrade process there as a migration command `@dojo/cli-upgrade-app` that should automatically update all import paths to point to the new framework package.
+To facilitate a friction-free upgrade process there is a migration command `@dojo/cli-upgrade-app` that should automatically update all import paths to point to the new framework package.

 To install the command run the following from the project root: